devioarts/capacitor-electron/README.md

 });
 ```

-See [docs/deep-linking.md](docs/deep-linking.md) for per-platform behaviour and macOS `electron-builder.js` setup.
+See [docs/deep-linking.md](docs/deep-linking.md) for per-platform behaviour and macOS `builder` setup.

 ---